circleci/circleci-docs/jekyll/_cci2/env-vars.md

 like `~/.tcshrc` or `~/.zshrc`.
 For more information,
 refer to your shell's documentation on setting environment variables.

-See the [Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/#docker--machine-executor) document for details of the specification for the `environment` key of the docker executor type.

 ## Injecting Environment Variables with the API